Printable Map • Maps of Chinese Dynasties: Ming Dynasty [The Art of Asia, Minneapolis Institute of Arts]

 A video presentation with maps and visual images for students and teachers by Professor Sarah Schneewind of UC San Diego that argues that the inventions and ideas that originated in China are part and parcel of the modern West.
 (Sign-in required; registration is quick and free.)

 A comparative timeline tracking various inventions and ideas as they appeared in Chinese and Western histories.
-Covers many of the items mentioned in the unit Chinese Inventions: Can You Name Them? (above) and spans the period from 300 BCE to 1900 CE.
+Spans the period from 1300 BCE to 1200 CE.

 Chinese Ideas in the West [PDF] [Asia for Educators]